nerestjs/nerest/README.md

 The app directory should contain a `schema.json` file that describes the schema of a request body for this specific app in the [JSON Schema language](https://json-schema.org/).
 All requests sent to this app, and app examples from the `examples` subdirectory will be validated against this schema. `ajv` and `ajv-formats` are used for validation, so all JSON Schema features implemented by them are supported.

 OpenAPI specification is compiled automatically based on the provided schemas and becomes available at `/api/json`.
 It can also be explored through Swagger UI that becomes available at `/api`.

+## Configuration

+Different aspects of Nerest apps can be configured via environment variables, JSON configuration and runtime hooks written in TypeScript.
+Examples of all kinds of configuration can be viewed in the [nerest-harness](https://github.com/nerestjs/harness) repository.

+### Environment Variables

+#### Buildtime

+- `NEREST_STATIC_PATH` is required for production build and must contain the URL of where the client static assets will be deployed.
+It lets the server-side renderer return their paths in the assets field of the response.

+#### Runtime

+All environment variables prefixed with `NEREST_` will be bundled with your app during buildtime.
+You can access them in the code using the special `import.meta.env` object.
+For example, `import.meta.env.NEREST_SOMEVAR` will be statically replaced during buildtime with the value of this environment variable on the build machine.

+### JSON Configuration

+TODO

+### Runtime Hooks

+TODO

 ## Development